Hillsboro in Washington County, Oregon — The American West (Northwest)

 More about this marker.
 This marker is located at a small turnout 'sandwiched' between NW Victory Lane and U.S. Highway 26.

 Credits.
-This page was last revised on February 9, 2018.
-This page originally submitted on February 9, 2018, by Barry Swackhamer of San Jose, California.
-This page has been viewed 63 times since then.
-Photos: 1, 2, 3, 4. submitted on February 9, 2018, by Barry Swackhamer of San Jose, California.
+This page was last revised on December 3, 2019.
+It was originally submitted on February 9, 2018, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 93 times since then and 13 times this year.
+Photos: 1, 2, 3, 4. submitted on February 9, 2018, by Barry Swackhamer of Brentwood, California.